 Visitors who set off in search of ramparts and turrets are likely to walk past Dublin Castle in search for something more medieval-looking.
 So, be warned that there won't be jousting and suits of armour.
 For 700 years the bastion of British rule in Ireland, the castle is really a Victorian architectural mish-mash, and wouldn't look out of place in London or Paris.

-This might not be the most exciting attraction you'll find set against Dublin's vibrant backdrop, and it's certainly not a day out for the kids, but the 45-minute tours are frequent and informative.
+This is perhaps one of the more sedate attractions you'll find set against Dublin's bustling backdrop, and it's certainly not a day out for the kids, but the 45-minute tours are frequent and informative.
 A visit to the castle will appeal to anyone who has a keen interest in Irish history.

 A splendid neoclassical building designed by Sir Thomas Newenham Deane and completed in 1890.
 The original building is generally considered the most significant and most important for visitors to see on their Ireland tour.

-Among its most notable attractions are various Bronze and Iron Age attractions, including The Ardagh Chalice, the Tara Brooch, the Broighter Gold Collar and the Loughnashade War Trumpet.
+Among the museum's most notable attractions are various Bronze and Iron Age artefacts, including The Ardagh Chalice, the Tara Brooch, the Broighter Gold Collar and the Loughnashade War Trumpet.
 Equally stunning is the Cross of Cong, which was crafted in 1123 A.D.

 Built between 1745 and 1748 as the city residence of the Duke of Leinster and Earl of Kildare, James Fitzgerald.
 This attraction is most notable for politically-minded visitors - it is home to the Houses of the Oireachtas, the seat of government in the Republic of Ireland.
 Watch politics in action as the laws of the land are made right here before you.

-Originally a hunting lodge built sometime around 1725 by William Conolly, an Irish politician.
-The building was known as Mount Pelier until it was taken over by the Irish Hell Fire Club in the 1730's.
-It is said that the Hell Fire Club was then used as a meeting place for occult and other sinful practices.
+The ruin was originally a hunting lodge built sometime around 1725 by William Conolly, an Irish politician.
+It known as Mount Pelier until it was taken over by the Irish Hell Fire Club in the 1730's.
+It is said that the location was then used as a meeting place for occult and other spooky or deviant practices.

 The original building was constructed on an ancient passage tomb.
 Its roof was blown off in a storm shortly after its completion, leading locals to believe that the building was haunted... by a giant black cat.